-The Real Estate Register is governed by the rule of chronological inscription.
+The Property Registry is governed by the rule of chronological inscription.
 Thus, the first-ranking right has precedence over all subsequent rights, according to the principle of prior tempore potior iure (ie, earlier in time, stronger in law).

 Must real estate rights, interests and transactions be registered in your jurisdiction?
 What are the legal effects of registration?

-As a general civil law rule, real estate rights, interests and transactions need not be registered in the Real Estate Register to be legally valid.
+As a general civil law rule, real estate rights, interests and transactions need not be registered at the Property Registry to be legally valid.
 Therefore, registration is merely declaratory, not mandatory.
 Nonetheless, there are important exceptions: for example, mortgages must be registered first in order to take effect.
 However, it is recommended that all rights be registered in order to protect their position against third parties (the erga omnes effect).
-As a consequence, as a matter of practice, every real estate transaction is recorded in the Real Estate Register.
+As a consequence, as a matter of practice, every real estate transaction is recorded in the Property Registry.

 What are the procedural and documentary requirements for entry into the national real estate register(s)?
 Can registration be completed electronically?

-In order to enter a transaction in the Real Estate Register, a public notarial deed is required.
+In order to enter a transaction in the Property Registry, a public notarial deed is required.
 Access may also be provided to enforceable proof of indebtedness, court decisions and other official court documents.
-Full electronic registration is not available, although notaries can file public deeds first electronically in order to secure first ranking in the Real Estate Register.
+Full electronic registration is not available, although notaries can file public deeds first electronically in order to secure first ranking in the Property Registry.
 The registration can then be finalised through submission of the original documents ‒ in either hard-copy or electronic form, depending on the complexity of the transaction and the region where the property is located.

 What information is recorded in the national real estate register(s) and to what extent is such information publicly available?

-All information recorded in the Real Estate Register is publicly accessible, including the name of the registered interest holder, except personal data which is protected under data protection rules.
+All information recorded in the Property Registry is publicly accessible, including the name of the registered interest holder, except personal data which is protected under data protection rules.
 The information recorded includes:

 - the exact plot registration figures;